Prince Igor Constantinovich of Russia: Biography

-Igor was born on June 10, 1894 and attended the Corps des Pages, an imperial military academy in Saint Petersburg.
+Igor was born on June 10, 1894, and attended the Corps des Pages, an imperial military academy in Saint Petersburg.
 He enjoyed theatre.

-During World War I, he was a cornet in the His Majesty's Hussar Guards Regiment and became a decorated war hero.
-However, his health was quite fragile: he suffered from pleurisy and lung complications in 1915, and even if he returned to the trenches, he couldn't walk quickly and often coughed and spat blood.
+During World War I, he was a cornet in the His Majesty's Hussar Guards Regiment.
+His health was quite fragile: he had pleurisy and lung complications in 1915, and even if he returned to the trenches, he couldn't walk quickly and often coughed and spat blood.